AliEmad2002/STM32_Oscilloscope/README.md

 * Transient capture.

 # Discalimer:
 * My main focus in this project was embedded SW and HW.
-Hence, the electronic circuits are the very basic ones for the job.
+Hence, the electronic circuits used are the very basic ones for the job.
 * Any ways, these are replacable if the MCU to use has PGA (programmable gain amplifier), and Vref pin.
 For example STM32L476xx.
 * Thus, better sampling is obtained using advaced external circuitry, or using MCU like the one mentioned.